 On June 30, 2022, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2022-03, which (1) clarifies existing guidance when measuring the fair value of an equity security subject to contractual restrictions that prohibit the sale of an equity security and (2) introduces new disclosure requirements for equity securities subject to contractual sale restrictions.
 The ASU clarifies that a contractual restriction on the sale of an equity security is not considered part of the unit of account of the equity security.
 Instead, the contractual sale restriction is a characteristic of the reporting entity.
 Accordingly, an entity should not consider the contractual sale restriction when measuring the equity security's fair value.
 Additionally, the ASU clarifies that an entity cannot, as a separate unit of account, recognize and measure a contractual sale restriction.
 For public business entities, the amendments in this Update are effective for fiscal years beginning after December 15, 2023, and interim periods within those fiscal years.
-The Company has evaluated the effects of the adoption of ASU No. 2022-03, and it will have no impact on its consolidated financial statements.
+The Company has evaluated the effects of the adoption of ASU No. 2022-03, and it is not expected to have an impact on the Company's consolidated financial statements.